 Governing bodies/schools/settings should establish arrangements to ensure that all incidents of restraint are logged by the member(s) of staff involved as soon as possible after the event.
-This should be completed on the TEAM TEACH pro forma on the staff shared network.
-This needs to be saved onto PDF and dated before saving onto CPOMS document vault.
-The team teach tab should be used to catogorise the incident.
-Any follow up actions should also be recorded on CPOMS
+This should take the form of a special 'log book' or file which has numbered and bound pages.
+Cornwall Team-Teach have published a log book and this is available through Cornwall's Team-Teach training.
+The information should also be included in the child/young person's file.

-Level of reporting required Level or severity of incident CPOMS Copy of Incident Log sent to Senior Manager Social Inclusion & SEN Support Or If Residential Setting - Lead Home Manager 1) Incident dealt with using/following existing ADPR, risk assessment, Care Plan or Individual Safety Plan and was resolved without distress to child/young person and member(s) of staff No (note frequency & duration in IBP, IBMP, CP ISP) No 2) Incident required action in addition to existing ADPR or Care Plan but was resolved without distress to child or young person.
+Level of reporting required

+Level or severity of incident TEAM TEACH LOG BOOK ON SHARED SYSTEM THEN UPLOADED TO CPOMS Copy of Incident Log sent to Senior Manager Social Inclusion & SEN Support Or If Residential Setting - Lead Home Manager 1) Incident dealt with using/following existing ADPR, IBMP, Care Plan or Individual Safety Plan and was resolved without distress to child/young person and member(s) of staff No (note frequency & duration in ADPR, IBMP, CP ISP) No Incident required action in addition to existing IBP, IBMP or Care Plan but was resolved without distress to child or young person.
 Yes No Incident was not planned for and action undertaken led to: 3a) no apparent injury or distress to child/young person and member(s) of staff Yes No 3b) no apparent injuries but need to identify and analyse trends and patterns Yes No 3c) significant level of force during restraint was required or duration of restraint exceeded 15 minutes which may be justified Yes Yes (If judgement is finely balanced) 3d) Injury or distress to child and/or member(s) of staff Yes Yes 3e) other agencies being involved eg police, ambulance Yes Yes If residential setting - (Ofsted regulation 30(1) schedule 5 notification) 4) Incident led to Ground or Prone holds being used Yes Yes

-All incidents 3c,3d,3e & 4 above must be reported to the head teacher who is the DSL and Governor with Safeguarding responsibility.
+All incidents 3c,3d,3e & 4 above must be reported to the Head of School, the DSL and Governor with Safeguarding responsibility.
 This information should be reviewed along with all other statistical returns and may form the basis of a request for further Local Authority support.